holepunchto/hyperbeam/README.md

 Make a new Hyperbeam duplex stream.

-Will auto connect to another peer making using the same key within ~30 min with an end to end encrypted tunnel.
+Will auto connect to another peer using the same key with an end to end encrypted tunnel.

 When the other peer writes it's emitted as `data` on this stream.